Openpoint/tradebot/settings/README.md

 All numeric values relate to fiat values, corresponding to the ranges in the [graph](https://user-images.githubusercontent.com/998947/47151580-05f97600-d2d2-11e8-88bb-508450b9c019.png)

 Number pairs `[0,0]` denote high/low values.
-* **limits:** [The value before the graph can be considered a peak, the value to drop by before the graph can be a peak]
+* **limits:** [The value before the graph can be considered a peak, the value to change up/down by before the graph can be a peak]
 * **glutlimits:** [The value above which item is in a freny, The +/- value between which item is in a doldrum]